 The school follows County Policy on all aspects of disciplinary issues.
 The fair implementation of these is monitored by both County and Union representatives.

 Harassment

-Any incidents of harassment will be reviewed and monitored by the Safeguarding committee of governors which reports to the full governing body.
+Any incidents of harassment will be reviewed and monitored by the Safeguarding governor who will report to the full governing body.

 Section 11 - Equality Impact Assessments